hbsullivan/pig-dice/README.md

 Code: rollResult(1)
 Expected Output: 0

-Test: It will display a random number from 2-6 to turn total
+Test: It will return the value of any number rolled betwee 2-6
-Code:
+Code: rollResult(4)
-Expected Output
+Expected Output: 4

 Test: It will add a random number from 2-6 to turn total
 Code: